wizzat/arsimto/README.md

 Impetus
 =======

-I looked at OpenDCIM, Cobbler, Clusto, Helix.
+I looked at OpenDCIM, Cobbler, Collins, Clusto, Helix.
 Every tool seemed difficult or overkill for the problem I'm solving.

 The Problem
 ===========